Defi-Oracle-Tooling/absolute-realms-dashboard/README.md

 # Absolute Realms Dashboard

 A dashboard for managing and visualizing tasks in Absolute Realms.
-Uses Firebase for backend, Azure AD for auth, and OpenAI for AI generation.
+Uses Azure Cosmos DB for backend, Azure AD for auth, and Azure AI Foundry for AI generation.

 ## Setup